rtruong3775/Project3/README.md

 Compile the program and input your choice of 1-6

-Menu
+Menu:
 1. Search for a game and display its information
-2. Search by genre
+2. Search for games by genre
-3. Search by platfrom
+3. Search for games by platform
+4. List all available platforms
-4. Display the top 10 games in specific platform
+5. Display top 10 games by platform
-5. Exit
+6. Exit

 - Option 1, the information provided will be Title, Platform Type, Rating and Genres
 - Option 2, provides all the games from that genre
 - Option 3, provides all the games from that platfrom
+- Option 4, provides a list of all available platforms to choose from
-- Option 4, provides a list of all 10 games with the highest ratings in specified platform and then it is visualized
+- Option 5, provides a list of all 10 games with the highest ratings in specified platform and then it is visualized
-- Option 5, exits the program
+- Option 6, exits the program